mozey/config/README.md

-**WARNING** Do not run the command below inside a working copy of this repo, or inside any folder this is a "go module", i.e. has a `go.mod` file, otherwise the install won't work
+**WARNING** Do not run the command below inside a working copy of this repo, or inside any folder this is a "go module", i.e. has a `go.mod` file, otherwise the install (or update the latest tag) won't work

     go get -u github.com/mozey/config/...